alexvanboxel/airflow-gcp-k8s/README.md

 # airflow-gcp-k8s

-This script will install a *Google Cloud* optimised version of Airflow on your Google Container Engine.
+This script will install a *Google Cloud* optimized version of Airflow on your Google Container Engine.
 The images are pulled from a public accessible Container Registry.

 It has the ability to generate several versions (example: production + staging) on the same Kubernetes cluster.

 It will in dags and plugins from your own cloud git repository and binaries for gcs. (